Thelymitra luteocilium: Taxonomy and naming

 Thelymitra luteocilium was first formally described in 1882 by Robert Fitzgerald and the description was published in The Gardeners' Chronicle.
 The specific epithet (luteocilium) is derived from the Latin words luteus meaning "yellow" and cilium meaning "eyelash".

 Distribution and habitat

-The fringed sun orchid mostly grows near low shrubs in forest and scrubland in central-western Victoria and eastern South Australia.
+Fringed sun orchid mostly grows near low shrubs in forest and scrubland in central-western Victoria and eastern South Australia.